-For best results, treat between late May and early October and cut and safely disposes of any old JKW canes from the previous season before application.
-Ensure the leaves are well covered on both sides with the spray as long - as it is safe to do so.
+For best results, treat fully expanded leaves between late May and early October.
+Cut and safely disposes of any old JKW canes from the previous season before application.
+Ensure good coverage of the leaf surfaces with the herbicide as directed on the product label.